felipecastilhos/unityrpgtutorial/README.md

 # Unity RPG Tutorial
+This project has been **ARCHIVED**.
+I’ve completed my study of Unity basics and migrated all my projects to Godot.

+## What I Learned
-Practicing to create a basic RPG game
+In this project, I practiced creating a basic RPG game with the following features:

-Camera:
-- Follow the hero around
-- Bound by map

-Hero:
+### Camera
+Follows the hero.
+Bounded by the map.
+### Player
-- Simple movement
+Simple movement.
-- Basic running / attack animation working
+Basic running and attack animations.
-- Simple stats system
+Simple stats system.
-- Simple job support system
+Basic job support system.

-Enemy:
+### Enemy

-\\\\ Bats
+Bats
-- Follow the player
+Create an AI to follow the player.